 "Above you!" he shouted, his voice echoing in the large room.
 "Catch!"

 Harry let the glass orb he'd just conjured fly in a large arc over his shoulder as he spun out from behind cover, sending a piercing curse at the woman's chest.
 For a moment, he'd thought he won.
-The shot was a quick spell, his aim was true, and just like every other human caught momentarily off guard, Bellatrix was unable to resist sparing a second long look at the soaring prophecy, before her face registered the fact that she'd been tricked.
+The shot was a quick spell, his aim was true, and just like every other human caught momentarily off guard, Bellatrix was unable to resist sparing a second long look at the soaring prophesy, before her face registered the fact that she'd been tricked.
 Yet it wasn't to be.
 To Harry's utter astonishment Bellatrix shifted to the side almost automatically, causing the curse to hit her in her non wand arm instead of her chest.
 Just like he'd expected, the spell punched an inch wide hole straight through to the other side, causing her to scream in pain and stumble back from the force of the hit, blood immediately spattering around her.

 However this still didn't prevent her from retaliating with superb aim, catching the momentarily stunned Harry in the left shoulder with an equally pain inducing spell.
 The force spun him to the wet ground with a crash, a yelp of pain escaping his lips before he forced himself to scramble back to the safety of cover.
 His action saved him from another two spells which left deep gouges in the floor from their impacts.

 "Damn trick..."
 Harry heard the Death Eater mutter, followed by a spell he recognized as one that Poppy used on injuries.
 A careful glance at the woman from behind his cover told him that she was indeed closing up her wound so that she could deal with it later.